-Author's Introduction: So ...
-Brennan seemed really clueless, cold and distant during last week's episode.
+Author's Introduction: Brennan seemed really clueless, cold and distant during Partners in the Divorce.
 Were the writers getting her character all wrong, or did they get her right...?

 This story looks at the development of Booth and Brennan's fight, supplemented with flashbacks of Brennan's history that might put her reactions into context.
 I think her behavior made sense, even if it wasn't 'right.'
-For those who are worried that I don't understand Booth's point of view, check out my story, "No Longer Needed."
-Understanding Booth came easily to me, figuring out Brennan takes more work.
-But I like the challenge. :) This story will have a limited narrative because I'm taking Brennan's experience and point of view.
+This story will have a limited narrative because I'm taking Brennan's experience and point of view.
 Whatever limits her, limits the narrative.
+You will see what she sees, but the ultimate goal is getting her to see Booth.

 Everything that I write in this story has some basis in canon.
 Chapter titles are taken from actual lines we've heard Brennan say.
 The title is part of an often misquoted phrase uttered by George Santayana: "Those who can not remember the past are doomed to repeat it."